djlrevic/csss-minion/COMMANDS.md

 **.wordart**

-Makes a wordcloud out of your most common words on the server.
+Makes a word-cloud out of your most common words on the server.

 Usage: .wordart

 **.youtube [query...]**

-Search for a youtube video
+Search for a Youtube video

 Usage: .youtube "Never Gonna Give You Up"